igormcoelho/cycles/README.md

 We appreciate the interest of all involved in this project.
 Special thanks to Wang Yong Qiang for early revisions of the ideas behind this project.
+Thanks to Fellipe Pessanha e Mateus Nazário for fruitful discussions on design, applications and possible extensions of this project to other programming languages.

 ## License